BigBang001/QuantumHabits/README.md

 - **AI Integration:** Decision tree classifiers trained on user data to enhance habit recommendations and personalized insights.

-- **Deployment:** Hosted on Heroku to ensure accessibility and scalability, providing a seamless experience across devices.

 ### How to Use